yungalgo/mosaic-facefilter/README.md

 - instant privacy protection (covers your face from frame 1)
 - runs at 60fps with GPU acceleration
 - works with OBS for streaming
+- face-only mode hides everything except the mosaic for maximum anonymity

 ## requirements